 Computer security

-Install and keep your antivirus software up-to-date with the latest versions.
-You can consult the information by clicking on this link.
+Install and keep your antivirus software up to date with the latest versions.
+Consult the information by clicking on this link.

 Internet connection security

 If you are connected wirelessly, you need to use a password-protected secure connection and to change your router’s default password.